reactome-pwp/carrousel/README.md

 <inherits name="org.reactome.web.carrousel.Carrousel" />
 ```

-The Carrousel panel can be created as follow and then placed in the right placeholder
+The Carrousel panel can be created as follows and then placed in the right placeholder

 ```java
 //We assume there is a RESOURCES instance of ClientBundle pointing to the images